observabilitystack/o11y-workshop/prometheus-grafana/README.md

 * How is the application/host/database behaving?
 * What is the first limit that the application is hitting?
 Can we somehow raise it?
+* After increasing a limit, repeat the stress test

 ## 🚮 Uninstall